-HWC/ITW, supra, note 3 at 1-7 [footnote omitted].
-The note accompanying this statement in the HWC/ITW points out that "15% of the 'large' employers employ more than 50% of all workers in the U.S.", and further, the components of their employees' wages are far more complex than those of small employers.
-Consequently, harmonization among the states and, ideally the states and the federal government would have a dramatic impact on the compliance complexities faced by all employers but probably a greater impact on the country's largest employers.
-However, as pointed out in a study conducted by an outside contractor to the STAWRS group, though "small" employers, "[a]s a group... generally deal with a smaller number of wage components ... [they], in the aggregate, bear the greatest per employee costs associated with the payroll reporting process."
-Planmatics study, supra, note 7 at pg.
-5.
+- (1) Effect of Exclusion.
+All items set forth in this Section 4. shall be excluded from wages for the purposes of - (A) determining amounts subject to income tax withholding, - (B) assessment of the unemployment insurance tax, and - 20 (C) determining those items of compensation paid to an individual that constitute the 21 amounts used to calculate benefits payable by this State for an unemployed individual under this all employers but probably a greater impact on the country's largest employers.
+However, as 6 pointed out in a study conducted by an outside contractor to the STAWRS group, though "small" 7 8 employers, "[a]s a group... generally deal with a smaller number of wage components ... [they], in the aggregate, bear the greatest per employee costs associated with the payroll reporting process."
+9